aawilliams94/turing-sample-teach/sample-teach.md

 >
 >Now type the code into your replit and run it.
 Does it verify or falsify your prediction?
 >
->Try creating your own variables.
+>Try creating your own variables for your favorite number and your current location.

 ## Variables vs Constants